ZhangXG001/RoadDamgeDetection/README.md

 ## Usage

-Please install darknet first. you can install darknet following the introduction of https://github.com/AlexeyAB/darknet, or you can also use docker just pull darknet image simply by ```pull daisukekobayashi/darknet:gpu-cv-cc75```.(recommended)
+Please install darknet first. you can install darknet following the introduction of https://github.com/AlexeyAB/darknet, or you can also use docker just pull darknet image simply by ```docker pull daisukekobayashi/darknet:gpu-cv-cc75```.(recommended)

 ### Download the code.